 A study of current programs, methods, and materials for teaching mathematics in the middle and secondary school.
 To include field- based experiences.
-Prerequisite: permission of the Teacher Education Council.
+Prerequisite: Permission of the Teacher Education Council for students majoring or minoring in Teacher Education; completion of EDUC 2000 and approval of instructor for students pursuing the Educational Studies minor.